top of page

 An Agenda to Mainstream Green Chemistry, 2015

-The Green Chemistry & Commerce Council (GC3) commissioned me to identify ways to make green chemistry become mainstream practice, which is the mission of the organization.
+The Green Chemistry & Commerce Council (GC3, now Change Chemistry) commissioned me to identify its role in making green chemistry become mainstream practice, the mission of the organization.
 There is a lot written about barriers and opportunities to advance green chemistry, yet we still have so many toxic products and processes.
 For this project (as with all my projects), I wanted to add add value, move the conversation forward, and lead to action-- not just repackage what had already been written.
 I facilitated an advisory committee made up of GC3 business members that met over the course of two years.
 I read literature, conducted interviews, facilitated meetings of GC3 members and others, and developed a report that, among other things, recommends five strategies that can lead to all chemistry becoming green chemistry.
 This document has helped informed the organization’s activities and strategic planning, and has been used and referenced by others inside and outside of the organization.

 An_Agenda_in_Green_Chem.jpg